swaptacular/swpt_login/README.md

 WEBSERVER_PROCESSES=1
 WEBSERVER_THREADS=3

 # Optional path (only the path) to the login page.
-If not set, the value of
+If not set,
+# depending on the value of the SUBJECT_PREFIX variable, the default
-# the URLS_LOGIN variable will be used to guess the login path.
+# will be either "/creditors-login" or "/debtors-login".
 LOGIN_PATH=

-# Optional path (only the path) to the consetn page.
-If not set, the value of
+# Optional path (only the path) to the consent page.
+If not set,
+# depending on the value of the SUBJECT_PREFIX variable, the default
-# the URLS_CONSENT variable will be used to guess the consent path.
+# will be either "/creditors-consent" or "/debtors-consent".
 CONSENT_PATH=

 # The URL for the PostgreSQL database that the login and consent apps should use.